yadavanshul/yadavanshul/README.md

 🎓 **Master's Student in Data Analytics at San Jose State University**

 💻 **Quality Data Analyst at PIM Brands**
-📊 **Data Analyst Intern at inn4smart solution and Drabito Technologies**
+📊 **Data Scientist Intern at inn4smart solution and Drabito Technologies**

 ## About Me
 I'm passionate about turning data into actionable insights.
 My expertise lies in data preprocessing, predictive modeling, and data visualization.
 I have a strong background in computer science and extensive experience with various tools and technologies.